 Seán Moylan slowly moved his binoculars back and forth pointed to the west as he scanned the east Kerry countryside in the direction of Scartaglen.
 He was standing on some high ground in Thade Daly’s Glen in Tureengarriffe, along what is now the R-577 road.
-Moylan, commanding the Cork No. 2 (North) Brigade of the Irish Volunteers, believed that a high-ranking officer of the RIC (Royal Irish Constabulary) or British military was going to be traveling east toward Cork on this Friday, the 28th day of January 1921.
+Moylan, commanding the Flying Column of the Cork No. 2 (North) Brigade of the Irish Volunteers, believed that a high-ranking officer of the RIC (Royal Irish Constabulary) or British military was going to be traveling east toward Cork on this Friday, the 28th day of January 1921.

 Moylan’s men, together with a few Volunteers from the East Kerry Brigade, had shivered in a cold rain all day Thursday waiting for those staff cars that never came.
 Friday had dawned bright and clear and dry, so at least the waiting this day was less miserable for them.
 Most attempted ambushes during the Irish War of Independence ended with no action and it appeared this might be another one.
 It was about noon and Moylan was just about to put down the glasses and tell half his men to go back to the nearest house and get some tea when he suddenly saw some movement.
 Two RIC staff cars came into view on the road.